Udaya-raman/Advanced-caching-project/README.md

 │   │   ├── application.properties (optional, for configuration)
 └── pom.xml (Maven project file)
 Requirements
-•	Java: 8 or above
+Java: Version 8 or above
-•	MySQL: Database server
+MySQL: Database server
-•	Guava: For caching (added via Maven dependency) Setup
+Guava: Library for L2 caching (included as a Maven dependency)
+Maven: For dependency management and building the project Setup Instructions
 1. Clone the repository:
+Clone the repository to your local machine using the following command:

+bash
+Copy code
 git clone https://github.com/Udaya-raman/Advanced-caching-project.git
 2. Database Setup:
-o	Create a MySQL database named testdb. o	Run the following SQL query to create the test_table:
+Create a MySQL database named testdb.
+Run the following SQL query to create the test_table: sql
+Copy code
 CREATE TABLE IF NOT EXISTS test_table (
     id INT PRIMARY KEY,
     value VARCHAR(255)
 );
 3. Maven Setup:
-o	Open the project in your IDE (e.g., IntelliJ IDEA, VS Code). o	Run the following command to install dependencies:
+Open the project in your favorite IDE (e.g., IntelliJ IDEA, VS Code).
+Install the project dependencies by running the following command: bash
+Copy code
 mvn install
 4. Run the Project:
-You can run the AdvancedDatabaseCachingBenchmarkThread.java class directly, which will execute the benchmarking tests.
+You can directly run the AdvancedDatabaseCachingBenchmarkThread.java class to execute the benchmarking tests.
+This will initiate the caching operations and the database interactions.
 5. View Benchmark Results:
-After running the program, the console will display the time taken for various operations (database insert, cache insert, retrieve from L1, L2, and multilevel caches).
+After running the project, the console will display the time taken for various operations, such as:
-Sample Output –
+Database insert operations.
+Cache insert operations (L1, L2, and L3).
+Retrieval times from the L1, L2, and multi-level caches.
+Conclusion
+This project provides a comprehensive approach to caching by leveraging multi-level caches (L1, L2, L3) to significantly improve database query performance.
+It also provides real-time benchmarking to assess the efficiency of caching strategies.